Has Wimbledon inspired you to head to the tennis courts in the hope of becoming the next tennis superstar?

-Krishna Ramkhelawon, Public Health Consultant for Basildon and Brentwood CCG, said: “Tennis can cause injury to many parts of the body due to the high speed on racquet impact, repetition and use of your spine, legs and arm.
+Dr Anita Pereira, who is Basildon and Brentwood CCG's clinical lead for self care said: “Tennis can cause injury to many parts of the body due to the high speed on racquet impact, repetition and use of your spine, legs and arm.
 It can also contribute to a variety of shoulder, elbow, wrist, knee, ankle, hip and spine injuries.

 “But don’t let this put you off.
 Exercise also has so many health benefits, such as reducing the risk of major illnesses, such as heart disease, stroke, diabetes and cancer.”

 Before you start the game, it’s important to loosen up the muscles in your arms.
 Do this by beginning your game slowly and allow yourself to gradually tune into the game until you’re completely warmed up.

 Then do some gentle stretching exercises, paying particular attention to the muscle groups you’ll be using - so in this case, your shoulders and wrists.
 A gentle cool-down after exercise will mean less muscle stiffness and soreness afterwards.